Buxton railway station (Norfolk)

 Buxton railway station serves the village of Buxton in Norfolk.
-The station was built as part of the East Norfolk Railway and operated from 1880 to 1952.
-After closure, the trackbed was purchased by Broadland District Council, which led to the construction of a narrow-gauge railway, the Bure Valley Railway, which currently serves the station.
+The station was named Buxton Lamas when it operated as part of the East Norfolk Railway and operated from 8 July 1879 to 15 September 1952.
+After closure, the trackbed was purchased by Broadland District Council, which led to the construction of a narrow-gauge railway, the Bure Valley Railway, which opened on 10 July 1990 and currently serves the station.
+It is a request stop on the railway, and is popular with walkers and cyclists.